MrRaposinha/UniversalBlood/README.md

 1. Download the latest release of **Universal Blood** from the [Releases](https://github.com/MrRaposinha/UniversalBlood/releases) page.
 2. Place the `UniversalBlood.dll` file in your `BepInEx/plugins` folder.
    - If the `plugins` folder doesn’t exist, create it manually.
-3. Launch ULTRAKILL and enjoy the enhanced gameplay!
+3. Launch ULTRAKILL and enjoy the enhanced and customizable gameplay!

 ---